Free Calculator · Updated July 2026

 At €109, the 4-Day pass is the sweet spot for most visitors — it pays for itself after just 5–6 major sites and gives you enough time to visit at a relaxed pace without rushing.

 Why buy here and not the official site?
 The official Paris Museum Pass site offers zero refunds.
-Our partner Tiqets includes free 24-hour cancellation and instant digital delivery to your phone — giving you peace of mind if your plans change.
+Our booking partner includes free 24-hour cancellation and instant digital delivery to your phone — giving you peace of mind if your plans change.
 The price difference reflects this added protection.

 Note: The days are consecutive calendar days, not museum-opening days.
 If you activate your pass on a Monday, a 2-Day pass expires Tuesday at close of business — even if one of those days you only visited one museum.